Oral History

 C

 Carmel High School Class of 1951: Interview with Ted Brandhorst, and John and Michele Fortier.
+John Fortier was a native of Carmel, and his family owned Fortier’s Drug Store.
 They share stories of growing up in the Carmel area and their time at Carmel High School.
 (Interview conducted October 18, 2016)

 Sybil Chappellet: Interview with artist, philanthropist and longtime Pebble Beach resident Sybil Chappellet (1910-2003).
 She, along with her husband Cyril Chappellet (1906-1991), was instrumental in founding and running what would become Lockheed Martin Corporation.
 (AUDIO ONLY – Interview conducted September 28, 1994)